New to Telerik UI for WPF? Download free 30-day trial

 If you are not a customer, you can download a free, fully functional trial and the same options will apply to you as well.

-The following article can help you choose the installation type that is most suitable for your needs and preferences: Which File Do I Need to Install.
+The following article can help you choose the installation type that is most suitable for your needs and preferences: Installation Approaches.

 Creating Application with Telerik Visual Studio Extensions